cloudflare/cloudflare-docs/content/support/Firewall/Managed Rules - Web Application Firewall (WAF)/Understanding WAF managed rules (Web Application Firewall).md

 -   _Medium_ - 80 and higher
 -   _High_ - 65 and higher

-Review the [Activity log](https://developers.cloudflare.com/waf/analytics/paid-plans#activity-log) to see the final score as well as the individual triggered rules.
+Review the [Activity log](https://developers.cloudflare.com/waf/analytics/paid-plans#activity-log) for the final score as well as the individual triggered rules.

 ### Control Cloudflare’s OWASP package